Ep 32: Behind the Seams - Garment Workers in BC

 Sources:

-Edra McLeod.
-Audio interview by Sara Diamond, Women’s Labour History Project.
+Anne Marshall.
+Audio interview by Sara Diamond, Women's Labour History Project.
 1979.
 Courtesy VIVO Media Arts Centre and SFU Archives.

-Written and researched by Patricia Wejr
+Research and writing by Natasha Fairweather and Patricia Wejr

 Hosted by Rod Mickleburgh